codovate/MINImusic-Player/README.md

 # Playback Events

-MINImusic-Player provides some useful events that you can subscribe to when implementing your shiny audio player.
+MINImusic-Player provides some useful events that you can subscribe to when implementing your music player.

-* Playlist support;
-* Ability to Customise the Controllers to display & the order ;
-* Callbacks for almost every single function;
-* Autoplay and loop support
-* Automatically detects when you insert/remove the headset;
-* Supports Multiple Instance on the Same Page.
+``onPlay``
+  fires when the Music starts to play.

+``onPause``
+  fires when the Music is paused.

+``onStop``
+  fires when the Music is stopped.

+``onFwd``
+  fires when the Music has been Forwarded by the user.

+``onRew``
+  fires when the Music has been Rewind by the user.

+``volumeChanged``
+  fires when the Music volume is altered by the user.

+``seeked``
+  fires when the Music has been seeked by the user.

+``trackClicked``
+  fires when a playlist track is clicked by the user.

+``onMute``
+  fires when the Music volume is muted by the user.

+# Credits

+The included MP3 and Ogg files are Creative Commons licensed tracks from [Bensound.com](http://www.bensound.com/)

 ## License